THE LAYMAN’S QUANT LEXICON

 Girsanov Theorem

-A principle in the theory of stochastic processes that describes how the probability measure changes when a new drift term is added to a stochastic differential equation.
-It's crucial in finance for changing from the physical measure to the risk-neutral measure, aiding in the pricing of derivatives.
+Girsanov Theorem describes how the probability measure changes when a new drift term is added to a stochastic differential equation.

 Heston Model

-A mathematical model describing the evolution of volatility over time.
-The Heston model is characterized by two stochastic differential equations:
+The Heston Model describes the evolution of volatility over time.
+It is defined by two stochastic differential equations:

 Where: